owlbarn/tutorial/book/algodiff/README.md

 $$ \mathbf{H}(y) = \left[ \begin{matrix} \frac{\partial^2~y_1}{\partial~x_1^2} & \frac{\partial^2~y_1}{\partial~x_1~x_2} & \ldots & \frac{\partial^2~y_1}{\partial~x_1~x_n} \\ \frac{\partial^2~y_2}{\partial~x_2~x_1} & \frac{\partial^2~y_2}{\partial~x_2^2} & \ldots & \frac{\partial^2~y_2}{\partial~x_2~x_n} \\ \vdots & \vdots & \ldots & \vdots \\ \frac{\partial^2~y_m}{\partial^2~x_n~x_1} & \frac{\partial^2~y_m}{\partial~x_n~x_2} & \ldots & \frac{\partial^2~y_m}{\partial~x_n^2} \end{matrix} \right]$$

-TODO: intuition of hessian.
+This matrix is called the *Hessian Matrix*.

-As an example of using Hessian matrix, consider the *newton's method*.
+As an example of using it, consider the *newton's method*.
 It is also used for solving the optimisation problem, i.e. to find the minimum value on a function.
 Instead of following the direction of the gradient, the newton method combines gradient and second order gradients: $\frac{\nabla~f(x_n)}{\nabla^{2}~f(x_n)}$.
 Specifically, starting from a random position $x_0$, and it can be iteratively updated by repeating this procedure until converge, as shown in [@eq:algodiff:newtons].